 How can you support your patients to safely detox from alcohol at home?

-The Clean Slate Clinic is designed by Dr Chris Davis – a full time GP with a special interest in alcohol and other drug treatment.
+The Clean Slate Clinic is designed by Dr Chris Davis – a GP with a special interest in alcohol and other drug treatment.
 He has been successfully delivering this evidence-based model from his GP clinics in London and Sydney for the past 10 years.

 The Clean Slate team therefore intimately understands the pressures and time constraints that GP’s face.
 We aim to make this service as easily accessible to you as possible.